The Wells Family

 Notes for JAMES WASHINGTON WELLS:

-Their first four children one girl and three boys, all died before
+Their first four children one girl and three boys, all died before they were five years old.

-More About J AMES WASHINGTON
+More About JAMES WASHINGTON WELLS:

 Burial: Hilltown Cemetery